Join the friendly team at Malvern Special Families charity

 If you are interested in applying to become a Playworker at Malvern Special Families, please either download the Playworker Application Pack below and return the Application Form and Equality and Diversity Form to Caroline Conein, Malvern Special Families, First Floor Offices, 73 Church Street, Malvern, Worcester WR14 2AE or contact us at firstname.lastname@example.org or by telephone on 01684 892526 to request an application pack.

-We are fortunate to have many volunteers who are keen to acquire valuable work based experience within our organisation and whose valuable skills are rewardingly utilised to the full.
-If you are interested in applying to become a Volunteer at Malvern Special Families, please download the Volunteer Application Pack and return as detailed above.
+We are fortunate to have volunteers who are keen to acquire valuable work based experience within our organisation and whose valuable skills are utilised to the full.
+If you are interested in applying to become a Volunteer at Malvern Special Families, please call the office to dicuss the role on 01684 892526.
 Volunteers must be 18 years old and over.

 We operate safer recruitment procedures and carry out rigorous checks to make sure that candidates are suitable to work with children.
 All posts within Malvern Special Families, both paid and voluntary, are subject to obtaining enhanced criminal records checks and barred list checks.
 All our staff have had a CRB (Criminal Records Bureau) or a DBS (Disclosure and Barring Service) check and all sign an annual declaration to say that neither they nor anyone they live with have committed a crime which makes them unsuitable to work with children.

 We have robust staffing, training and employment, and contingency staff policies in place supported by detailed staff inductions and regular staff meetings to ensure their skills are maximised.
 Staff can update training needs with the annual training opportunities we provide.
 Safeguarding training is compulsory on induction, and we also provide moving and handling, emergency medication, First Aid, Food Hygiene, and positive physical intervention (Team Teach) annually in July.
 We also provide places on Signalong training when funding allows.